scalacenter/sbtfix/README.md

 ### How do they work?

-Sbt rewrites cannot be semantic because [Scala Meta cannot compile sbt 0.13.x projects because they depend on Scala 2.10.x series](https://github.com/scalameta/scalameta/issues/295).
+Sbt rewrites cannot be semantic because [Scala Meta is not cross-compiled to Scala 2.10.x series](https://github.com/scalameta/scalameta/issues/295).

 To fill in the gap, sbt rewrites make a best-effort to get this semantic information from sbt at runtime via the Scala reflection API.
 This type information